 The Beauty of Low-Maintenance Plants

 I love to work outside in the garden, but there are days that I have countless other things to do.
-So when I'm able to find a plant that requires little of me, I consider that a plus when deciding which ones I want in my garden.
+So when deciding which plants I want in my garden, I consider those that require little from me a big plus.